 The majority of my online income comes from the help of blogging and that is why you are probably here.
 You want to understand how to start a blog to provide you with some extra income initially and then allow you to quit your job later on.

-I now run 9 (!!!) successful blogs doing over hundreds of thousands of pageviews a month and bringing in 5 figures of revenue a month.
+I now run 15 (!!!) successful blogs doing millions of pageviews a month and bringing in 5 figures of revenue a month.
 Don't worry, you won't have to create as many blogs as I do.